spotsh/roundcube-calendar-caldav/README.md

 CalDAV/iCAL Support for Roundcube Calendar
 ==========================================
-This repository was forked from <a href="http://git.kolab.org/roundcubemail-plugins-kolab/">roundcubemail-plugins-kolab</a> and contains a modified version of the Roundcube calendar plugin that enables client support for CalDAV and iCAL calendar resources.
-We added a feature branch <a href="https://gitlab.awesome-it.de/kolab/roundcube-plugins/tree/feature_caldav">feature_caldav</a> with the modified calendar plugin and we try to frequently merge the latest release tags from upstream.
-You can find further information and a short introduction to this plugin on our <a href="http://awesome-it.de/2014/02/22/Kolab-CalDAV-iCAL/">website</a>.
+This repository was forked from [roundcubemail-plugins-kolab](http://git.kolab.org/roundcubemail-plugins-kolab) and contains a modified version of the Roundcube calendar plugin that enables client support for CalDAV and iCAL calendar resources.
+We added a feature branch [feature_caldav](https://gitlab.awesome-it.de/kolab/roundcube-plugins/tree/feature_caldav) with the modified calendar plugin and we try to frequently merge the latest release tags from upstream.
+You can find further information and a short introduction to this plugin on our [website](http://awesome-it.de/2014/02/22/Kolab-CalDAV-iCAL/).

 Requirements
 ============